Industry engagement and collaboration at the School of Science and Engineering

 Funding your engagement

-To help develop your relationship with us there are a number of funding options ranging from short project Innovation Vouchers (typically up to £5k), Collaborative Project Funds from Scottish Innovation Centres in Sensors, Construction, Health, BioTech, Oil and Gas, DataLab, Aquaculture (typically up to £50k) or larger, strategic research and innovation through Knowledge Transfer Partnership.
+We can also advise on the best way to fund your engagement, ranging from short project Innovation Vouchers (typically up to £5k), Collaborative Project Funds from Scottish Innovation Centres in Sensors, Construction, Health, BioTech, Oil and Gas, DataLab, Aquaculture (typically up to £50k) or larger, strategic research and innovation through Knowledge Transfer Partnership and Innovate UK (£100k +).
 Our Research and Innovation Services team are here to help on the best funding mechanism for your level of engagement.